TenebrisNoctua/ServerAuthority/docs/main/howto.md

 # RunService

-To begin working with Server Authority, there are a few new methods and properties in `RunService` you need to utilize.
+To begin working with Server Authority, there are a few new methods in `RunService` you need to utilize.

-## Properties

-### `RunService.FrameNumber`

-This value determines the current frame number of the world.
-It is also rolled back on the client when a misprediction occurs.
-Printing this number can be helpful for debugging your systems.

 ## Methods